Terahertz chiral sub-wavelength cavities breaking time-reversal symmetry via ultra-strong light-matter interaction

-High-mobility single- and multi-quantum well GaAs/AlGaAs heterostructures were used for the fabrication of samples with different rates of light-matter interaction using standard clean-room photo-lithography techniques (see Appendix~\ref{appendix:fab}).
+High-mobility single- and multi-quantum well \ce{GaAs}/\ce{AlGaAs} heterostructures were used for the fabrication of samples with different rates of light-matter interaction using standard clean-room photo-lithography techniques (see Supplemental Material D\cite{appendix}).
 The fabricated samples were then measured using a THz time-domain spectroscopy setup with a bandwidth of \SIrange{0.1}{3}{\tera\hertz} equipped with a split-coil superconducting magnet to probe the transmission as a function of perpendicular magnetic field from $B = -\SI{8}{\tesla}$ to $B = +\SI{8}{\tesla}$\cite{Grischkowsky:90}.
 Two broadband THz retarders mounted at an angle of $\SI{45}{\degree}$ were used in order to measure the transmission of circularly polarized light.
 A vertically polarized terahertz pulse was generated using an inter-digitated \ce{GaAs} photoconductive antenna photoexcited by the femtosecond pulses from a \SI{70}{\mega\hertz} Ti:sapphire laser, which was converted to circular polarization by the first THz retarder.
 The transmitted pulse after the sample was then converted back to vertical polarization by the second THz retarder for electro-optic detection, which was done using a \SI{3}{\milli\metre} $\langle 110\rangle$ \ce{ZnTe} crystal.
-The incoming circularly polarized THz pulse is co-rotating with the electron cyclotron motion for $B < \SI{0}{\tesla}$ and therefore only couples to the LP and UP modes in this region whereas for $B > \SI{0}{\tesla}$ it couples to the counter-rotating VBS mode.
-The degree of chirality can therefore be determined by the degree of asymmetry between positive and negative magnetic fields and the agreement with the dispersion of the Hopfield model with circularly polarized modes (see Appendix~\ref{appendix:hopfield}).
+The incoming circularly polarized THz pulse is co-rotating with the electron cyclotron motion for $B < \SI{0}{\tesla}$ and therefore only couples to the co-rotating lower and upper polariton modes in this region whereas for $B > \SI{0}{\tesla}$ it couples to the counter-rotating mode.
+The cavities exhibit excellent agreement with the dispersion of a single-mode Hopfield model\cite{hagenmuller2010ultrastrong} when probed with linear polarization (see Fig. 7 in Supplemental Material) and the degree of chirality can therefore be determined by the degree of asymmetry between positive and negative magnetic fields and the agreement with the dispersion of the Hopfield model with circularly polarized modes (see Supplemental Material A\cite{appendix} and references \cite{kono2018,hopfield1958theory, hagenmuller2010ultrastrong} therein).
 Measurements of samples with different number of quantum wells were used to study the system as a function of coupling strength (see Fig.~\ref{fig:fig3}).